Cannabis VC Karan Wadhera on why the industry, which took a hit last year, is now quietly blazing – TechCrunch

 Yet the buzz began to fade soon after, owing to a confluence of events, including a bubble in publicly traded cannabis companies; legalization that moved more slowly than hoped in certain states like New York; and an outbreak of lung injuries tied to vaping last fall.

-The industry is still navigating around some of these trends, but it’s also proving more durable than outsiders might imagine, according to Karen Wadhera, a managing partner at Casa Verde Capital, the cannabis-focused venture firm founded by Snoop Dogg back in 2016.
-“Four plus months into COVID, cannabis has really proved itself to be a non-cyclical industry,” he said in a chat late last week, where we talked about what went so wrong, what’s happening right now, and whether he ever worries that Casa Verde might be too early to the cannabis party.
+The industry is still navigating around some of these trends, but it’s also proving more durable than outsiders might imagine, according to Karan Wadhera, a managing partner at Casa Verde Capital, the cannabis-focused venture firm founded by Snoop Dogg back in 2016.
+“Four-plus months into COVID, cannabis has really proved itself to be a non-cyclical industry,” he said in a chat late last week, where we talked about what went so wrong, what’s happening right now and whether he ever worries that Casa Verde might be too early to the cannabis party.
 Parts of that chat, edited for length, follow.

 TC: The last time I saw you in person, last year, there was a lot of interest in cannabis.
 Since then, the headlines have pretty consistently been bad.
 What’s going on?

-KW: What happened to the public perception of the cannabis industry is not too dissimilar to the dotcom bubble of the late ’90s, where there was a lot of hype — a lot of it driven by public companies — and a lot ofspeculative trading and valuations that weren’t really founded in reality.
+KW: What happened to the public perception of the cannabis industry is not too dissimilar to the dotcom bubble of the late ’90s, where there was a lot of hype — a lot of it driven by public companies — and a lot of speculative trading and valuations that weren’t really founded in reality.
 [We’re talking about] projections multiple years out into the future, and then crazy revenue multiples on top of that.
-Things just got really frothy, and that eventually burst, and last April or May was sort of apex of that of that moment.
+Things just got really frothy, and that eventually burst, and last April or May was sort of the apex of that moment.
 It’s when things started to trade off.
 And it’s been those names, the public names in particular, that have been hit particularly hard.

 TC: Why?

-I don’t know if it was driven purely by scarcity value, but there was definitely an incentive to go public.
+KW: I don’t know if it was driven purely by scarcity value, but there was definitely an incentive to go public.
 So you had a lot of companies go public well before they were prepared to.
-And then you’ve had a lot of companies, which are just, quite frankly, poorly run, with poor management teams, and some with even real ethical concerns [regarding] how they ran their businesses.
+And then you’ve had a lot of companies which are just, quite frankly, poorly run, with poor management teams, and some with even real ethical concerns [regarding] how they ran their businesses.
 So I think that all started to come to a head and led to a pretty serious implosion.

 It was pretty painful, for sure.
 But what’s so interesting is that even though that has been the public perception based on these stocks, the reality is the macro has continued to improve.
 Sitting here today, four-plus months into COVID, cannabis has really proved itself to be a non-cyclical industry.
-Cannabis has been deemed an essential business everywhere across the U.S. We had record sales in March, April, and May, and the trend has has continued.
+Cannabis has been deemed an essential business everywhere across the U.S. We had record sales in March, April and May, and the trend has continued.
 And now that we are getting into an environment where governments are going to be looking for additional sources of tax revenue, the potential urgency around cannabis legalization is going to be there, which is going to be massively positive for the industry.

 TC: I thought the governor of Massachusetts was concerned about people bringing COVID into the state, but I guess he reversed course on dispensaries as essential businesses?